-- 1. Wait for the switch fundamental reset condition to clear (e.g., negation of PERSTN). - 2.
-On negation of PERSTN, sample the boot configuration vector signals shown in Table 5.2. - 3.
-All registers are initialized to their default value. - 4.
-The Register Unlock (REGUNLOCK) bit is set in the Switch Control (SWCTL) register. - 5.
-The on-chip PLL and SerDes are initialized (i.e., PLL lock). - The master SMBus operating frequency is determined by examining the MSMBMODE state sampled in the boot configuration vector.
-The master SMBus interface is initialized.
-The master SMBus address is specified by the MSMBADDR[4:1] bits in the boot configuration vector. - The slave SMBus is taken out of reset and initialized.
-The slave SMBus address is specified by the SSMBADDR[5,3:1] signals in the boot configuration vector. - Within 20 ms after the switch fundamental reset condition clears, the reset signal to the stacks is negated and link training begins on all ports.
-While link training takes place, execution of the reset sequence continues. - 9.
-Within 100 ms following clearing of the switch fundamental reset condition, the following occurs. - All ports that have PCI Express base specification compliant link partners have completed link training. - All ports are able to receive and process TLPs.

-- If the sampled Switch Mode (SWMODE[3:0]) state corresponds to a mode that supports serial EEPROM initialization, then the contents of the serial EEPROM are read and appropriate switch registers are updated. - While the contents of the EEPROM are read, the switch responds to all configuration request with configuration-request-retry-status completion. - If a one is written by the serial EEPROM to the Full Link Retrain (FLRET) bit in any Phy Link State 0 (PHYLSTATE0) register, then link retraining is initiated on the corresponding port using the current link parameters. - If an error is detected during loading of the serial EEPROM, then loading of the serial EEPROM is aborted and the RSTHALT bit is set in the SWCTL register.
-Error information is recorded in the SMBUSSTS register. - When serial EEPROM initialization completes, the EEPROM Done (EEPROMDONE) bit in the SMBUSSTS register is set and the switch ports start processing configuration requests normally, unless the RSTHALT bit in the SWCTL register is set.
+- Wait for the switch fundamental reset condition to clear (e.g., negation of PERSTN). - 2.
+On negation of PERSTN, sample the boot configuration vector signals shown in Table 5.2. - If the sampled Switch Mode (SWMODE[3:0]) state corresponds to a test mode, then skip the remainder of this reset sequence and execute the reset sequence outlined in tbd. - 4.
+All registers are initialized to their default value. - 5.
+The Register Unlock (REGUNLOCK) bit is set in the Switch Control (SWCTL) register. - 6.
+The PLL and SerDes are initialized (i.e., PLL lock and CDR reset). - 7.
+Within 20 ms after the switch fundamental reset condition clears, the reset signal to the stacks is negated and link training begins on all ports.
+While link training takes place, execution of the reset sequence continues. - 8.
+Within 100 ms following clearing of the switch fundamental reset condition, the stacks enter a quasireset state. - All stacks that have PCle base specification compliant link partners have completed link training. - All stacks are able to receive and process TLPs. - Stacks respond to configuration request TLPs with a configuration request retry status completion.
+All other TLPs are ignored (i.e., flow control credits are returned but the TLP is discarded). - 9.
+The master SMBus operating frequency is 100kH. - The slave SMBus is taken out of reset and initialized.
+The slave SMBus address is specified by the SSMBADDR[2,1] signals in the boot configuration vector. - If the sampled Switch Mode (SWMODE[3:0]) state corresponds to a mode that supports serial EEPROM initialization, then the contents of the serial EEPROM are read and appropriate switch registers are updated. - If a one is written by the serial EEPROM to the Full Link Retrain (FLRET) bit in any Phy Link State 0 (PHYLSTATE0) register, then link retraining is initiated on the corresponding port using the current link parameters. - If an error is detected during loading of the serial EEPROM, then loading of the serial EEPROM is aborted and the RSTHALT bit is set in the SWCTL register.
+Error information is recorded in the SMBUSSTS register. - When serial EEPROM initialization completes or when an error is detected, the EEPROM Done (EEPROMDONE) bit in the SMBUSSTS register is set. - All stacks remain in a quasi reset state while the Reset Halt (RSTHALT) bit is set in the SWCTL register. - In this state the entire device is operational except that the stacks remain in quasi-reset and respond to configuration request TLPs with a configuration request retry completion status. - This provides a synchronization point for a device on the slave SMBus to initialize the device.
+When device initialization is completed, the slave SMBus device clears the RSTHALT bit allowing the device to begin normal operation. - 13.
+The Register Unlock (REGUNLOCK) bit is cleared in the Switch Control (SWCTL) register. - 14.

-If serial EEPROM initialization completes with an error, the RSTHALT bit in the SWCTL register is set as described in section Initialization from Serial EEPROM on page 13-2.
-In this case, the ports enter a quasi-reset state as described in step 11.

-- 11. If the RSTHALT bit in the SWCTL register is set (e.g., due to the assertion of the RSTHALT signal in the sampled boot vector), the ports enter a quasi-reset state. - In quasi-reset state, the port responds to all type 0 configuration request TLPs with a configuration-request-retry-status completion1.
-All other TLPs are ignored (i.e., flow control credits are returned but the TLP is discarded). - The ports remain in quasi-reset state until the Reset Halt (RSTHALT) bit is cleared by software in the SWCTL register.

-This provides a synchronization point for a device on the slave SMBus to initialize the device.
-When device initialization is completed, the slave SMBus device clears the RSTHALT bit allowing the device to begin normal operation.

-- 12. The Register Unlock (REGUNLOCK) bit is cleared in the Switch Control (SWCTL) register. - 13.
 Normal device operation begins as dictated by the SWMODE value in the boot configuration vector.

-The PCI Express 2.0 specification indicates that a device must respond to Configuration Request transactions within 100ms from the end of Conventional Reset (cold, warm, or hot).
-Additionally, the PCI Express specification indicates that a device must respond to Configuration Requests with a Successful Completion within 1.0 second after Conventional Reset of a device.
+The PCIe specification indicates that a device must respond to Configuration Request transactions within 100ms from the end of Conventional Reset (cold, warm, or hot).
+Additionally, the PCIe specification indicates that a device must respond to Configuration Requests with a Successful Completion within 1.0 second after Conventional Reset of a device.
 The reset sequence above guarantees that the switch will be ready to respond successfully to configuration requests within the 1.0 second period as long as the serial EEPROM initialization process completes within 200 ms.